 - The overall design with the tri-voltage system makes it long-lasting

 - The stiffness of the racket can make it brittle

-Yet another of one of the best rackets from the Yonex line is the promising Arcsaber 002 that never fails to deliver.
+Yet another one of the best rackets from the Yonex line is the promising Arcsaber 002 that never fails to deliver.
 Suitable for both beginner and intermediate players, the Yonex Arcsaber 002 is flexible enough to let you control it easily.